hoodiehq-archive/grunt-hoodie/README.md

 })
 ```

+## The "hoodie\_stop" task

+This will stop any Hoodie servers started by the 'hoodie' task.
+No config
+is required.

 ## Contributing

 Take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).